Muteking, The Dashing Warrior: Plot

+Release

 The series was televised in Italy under the title of simply Muteking.

 An English dub of episode one was also made, apparently in an unsuccessful attempt to sell the series to the United States.
 In this one-episode dubbed version (which has been posted on YouTube in three parts), Rin Yuki is named "Scooter Loon," and his father is renamed "Linus Loon."

-In 2019, Tatsunoko announced a reboot of the series titled Muteking the Dancing Hero that aired from October 3 to December 19, 2021.